codingcyclist/ha_strava/info.md

 ## Configuration/Customization
 You have the following options to customize Strava Home Assistant:
 - Increase/Decrease the number of Strava activities avaiable in Home Assistant
+- Increase/Decrease the frequency of the Photo Carousel
 - Customize sensor KPIs for different types of Strava Activities
 - Integrate Strava Activities into your Home Assistant UI